We have moved -

 How are OSCAR services funded?

 Some programmes are fully funded by fees and have entirely paid staff.
 Others operate on a mix of fee income, grants, donations (e.g. use of facilities at no charge) and voluntary staff.
-Work and Income will subsidise fees for eligible parents if they attend an OSCAR Approved service, so this may offset some of the costs for some parents.
+Work and Income will subsidise fees for eligible parents if they attend an MSD Accredited service, so this may offset part of the cost for some parents.

 OSCAR services may also be eligible for other grants and funding assistance but information on these sources of funding is best obtained through your own local and regional funding information networks e.g. local councils, Department of Internal Affairs etc.

 There are more FAQs at the Ask OSCAR page